vrowmuria/DataScience/README.md

 #### 04 Movie Data Analysis
 This jupyter notebook shows use of Data Science techniques to analyse movie data, using MovieLens data downloaded from the location https://grouplens.org/datasets/movielens/

+#### 05 05 Satellite Image Analysis using numpy
+In this example analyzes a sample satellite image dataset from NASA using the numpy library.